fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 Huge library of built-in plugins allows you to start building right away, without spending much time on configuring builds.

 Important Gradle feature for Android devs is build cache support.
 It basically means that task won't be executed if its input files were not changed.
 Caching system is robust and you can be sure that it works just fine all the time.
+I've seen some developers don't trust Gradle caches and execute `clean` task on CI every build, increasing build times with no reason.
+For example, if your CI machine performs builds on different branches of you projects that have different version of the same library, builds will be executed correctly.
+Same goes for different Gradle versions.
+However, cleaning of caches is necessary to perform once in a while to ensure health of the build system.